CVE-2026-34822: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in Endian Endian Firewall

 Description

-Endian Firewall version 3.3.25 and prior allow stored cross-site scripting (XSS) via the new_cert_name parameter to /manage/ca/certificate/.
-An authenticated attacker can inject arbitrary JavaScript that is stored and executed when other users view the affected page.
+Endian Firewall version 3.
+3. 25 and earlier contains a stored cross-site scripting (XSS) vulnerability via the new_cert_name parameter in the /manage/ca/certificate/ page.
+An authenticated attacker can inject arbitrary JavaScript code that is stored and executed when other users view the affected page.
+This vulnerability has a medium severity with a CVSS score of 5.
+1. No official patch or remediation information is provided in the available data.

 AI-Powered Analysis